hermannm/casus-belli/README.md

 ## Package Structure

-- Package `lobby` defines endpoints for finding, creating and joining lobbies, and manages WebSocket connections between players and lobbies.
+- Package `lobby` defines API endpoints for finding, creating and joining game lobbies, and manages WebSocket connections between players and the server.
 It is agnostic to the type of game played.
 - Package `game` implements _The Battle for Hermannia_ as a game for `lobby`.
 It contains all subpackages specific to this game.
   - Package `board` contains the main game logic, mainly the resolving of orders on the board.
   - Package `boardsetup` contains the JSON files for the game's boards, and functions for deserializing them.